sony/nnabla-rl/reproductions/atari/qrdqn/README.md

 * The evaluation step lasts for 500K frames (125K steps) but the last episode that exceeeds 125K timesteps is not used for evaluation.
 * epsilon is set to 0.001 (not greedy).

-All seeds results are combined and the mean of the score is calculated from them.
+Below score is the mean score among 3 seeds.

 ## Result